shakhscode/Linux_and_bash_scripting/gitEssentials/README.md

 - A new file just added to the working_dir --> it is in untracked (```U```) mode.
 Untracked files are shown in red color on typing 'git status'.

 - Then the file is added to the stagging area.
 In the stagging area all the added files (completely new or those that were stagged before) are shown in green color.
-And after any modification on them, they are marked as modified (```M```).

 - Then they are committed.

 - Once committed, the files are out of stagging area but in tracking zone, in static (unmodified) mode.

 - Now git will track any change to those files present in tracking zone.

-- Now, if we do any modification on the files in tracking zone,they are marked as modified (```M```) but we can't commit tehm directly.
+If we do any modification on the files in tracking zone,they are marked as modified (```M```) but we can't commit tehm directly.

-- To commit we need to add them again to the stagging area and then we can commit.
+- To commit we need to add them again to the stagging area and now, files are in the stagging area and so we can commit.

+**Note:**

+Lets say a file is modified and then added to the stagging area, but not committed.
+At this situation if the file is modified again, it gets out of the stagging area and we need to add it again to the stagging area.

+### Adding to the stagging area

 ### 2. Local to Remote repo in Github